 When Mold Remediation Is Necessary

-If mold tests confirm elevated mold spores or toxigenic molds, mold remediation may be recommended.
-Remediation strategies focus on:
+If mold tests confirm elevated mold spores, toxic molds, or specific mold species such as stachybotrys chartarum (commonly known as black mold), mold remediation may be recommended.

-- Removing contaminated materials
+- Removing contaminated building materials and surfaces where mold growing is present

-- Preventing future mold growth
+- Preventing future mold growth by addressing root causes within the indoor space

 Mold Prevention and Long-Term Protection

-- Addressing moisture intrusion at the source
+- Addressing moisture intrusion at the source using moisture meters and professional inspection methods

 How Mold Detection Protects Homeowners